 The ePortfolio Forum is cohosted by AAC&U’s project, VALUE: Valid Assessment of Learning in Undergraduate Education; the Association for Authentic, Experiential and Evidence-Based Learning (AAEEBL), the association of ePortfolio professionals; and the International Journal of ePortfolio (IJeP).

 The deadline for submitting a proposal for presentation at the ePortfolio Forum was July 31.
 We appreciate your interest in the Forum and hope to see you in January.

 About the Forum on Digital Learning and ePortfolios

-AAC&U’s 11th Annual Digital Learning and ePortfolio Forum will offer interactive concurrent sessions and workshop opportunities for participants to share the good work they are doing to enhance student learning, success, and career development through the use of ePortfolios and digital learning.
+AAC&U’s 11th Annual Forum on Digital Learning and ePortfolio will offer interactive concurrent sessions and workshop opportunities for participants to share the good work they are doing to enhance student learning, success, and career development through the use of ePortfolios and digital learning.
 Practitioner narratives and the results of empirical research are both invited for this year’s Forum.
 Additionally, the Forum will highlight a range of leadership practices that will help those in the ePortfolio space successfully shape the future of their initiative, their campus, and higher education.